psychemedia/sin-eater-resources/src/_first_controversy.md

 The history of Bye-Gones, and Robert Askew's stewardship of it, is given in an obituary piece that appeared in *Bye-Gones* of [December 17th, 1884](https://journals.library.wales/view/2092910/2095293/4#), p146-8:

 > Mr Askew Roberts, who was born at Oswestry on the 27th of March, 1826, was the son of Mr Samuel Roberts, a bookseller in the town, and on the side of his mother, a niece of the Rev. John Whitridge of Oswestry, was descended from the family of Anne Askew, the martyr, a name which has been perpetuated in succeeding generations.
-For a short time in early manhood Mr Roberts resided at Taunton, but he returned to Oswestry about 1848, to take part in his father's business, and continued to live there for the rest of his days ; and in January, 1858, he married Katharine, fourth daughter of the Rev. Thomas Toller of Kettering.
+For a short time in early manhood Mr Roberts resided at Taunton, but he returned to Oswestry about 1848, to take part in his father's business, and continued to live there for the rest of his days; and in January, 1858, he married Katharine, fourth daughter of the Rev. Thomas Toller of Kettering.
 Mr Roberts's first literary productions, we believe, appeared in *Oswald's Well*, a magazine conducted by his brother, the late Mr William Whitridge (Roberts), and including the late Mr Shirley Brooks, afterwards editor of *Punch*, amongst its contributors.
 In 1849 *Oswald's Well* was succeeded by the *Oswestry Advertizer*, which was established as a monthly publication, but under Mr. Roberts's enterprising management soon developed into a weekly, and from time to time was enlarged in size and extended in circulation until it became an influential newspaper for a wide-spread district in Shropshire and North Wales.
 It was in connection with the railway projects fought in the parliamentary committee rooms, a few years after the establishment of the *Advertizer*, that Mr Roberts, by his lively and trenchant style, first made the influence of the paper felt in the district now served by the Cambrian line, and some of our readers can remember the excitement that was caused week after week by the contributions which came from his pen.
-In 1860 he founded a second newspaper, the *Merionethshire Standard*, which afterwards became the *Cambrian News* ; and of this publication, as well as the *Advertizer*, he continued to be proprietor until, in 1868, he retired from business and sold the copyright to two of his old associates at the Caxton Press, by one of whom the paper in which these lines are written is still conducted.
+In 1860 he founded a second newspaper, the *Merionethshire Standard*, which afterwards became the *Cambrian News*; and of this publication, as well as the *Advertizer*, he continued to be proprietor until, in 1868, he retired from business and sold the copyright to two of his old associates at the Caxton Press, by one of whom the paper in which these lines are written is still conducted.
 Mr Roberts was always an unflinching Liberal and Nonconformist, and no considerations of personal profit or loss were ever allowed to stand in the way of his constant advocacy of the principles in which he believed.
 He helped, not only by his writing, but by active work in some of the Welsh constituencies, to fight the battles which were carried on for years in North Wales, and which only ended in complete victory in the spring of 1880, though in Merionethshire he had the satisfaction of seeing his friend, Mr David Williams, elected as early as 1868.

 A later part of the obituary reveals that: